 I’ve tried storing bread made with coconut flour at room temperature, but unwrapped it dried out very quickly and wrapped it spoiled within 2 days.
 Probably due to the high egg and moisture content.

-The best way to store this coconut flour bread – in my experience – is to wrap it tightly and put it in the fridge.
-I’ve used ziploc bags but I suppose you could use a regular plastic bag, tupperware container with lid, or – my personal favorite – a Beeswax Food Storage Wrap.
+The best way to store this coconut flour bread - in my experience - is to wrap it tightly and put it in the fridge.
+I've used ziploc bags but I suppose you could use a regular plastic bag, any airtight container with lid like tupperware, or - my personal favorite - a Beeswax Food Storage Wrap.

 What to Expect